China's Li offers to help end Pakistan energy crisis

 There are several joint energy and infrastructure projects under way in Pakistan and China has taken over operation of the strategically important Gwadar port.

-When complete, the port, which is close to the Strait of Hormuz, a key oil shipping lane, could open up an economic corridor from the Gulf, across Pakistan to western China, and could be used by the Chinese Navy, upsetting India.
+When complete, the port, which is close to the Strait of Hormuz, a key oil shipping lane, is seen opening up an energy and trade corridor from the Gulf, across Pakistan to western China, and could be used by the Chinese Navy, upsetting India.

 Li this week offered India a "handshake across the Himalayas" and said the world's two most populous nations could become a new engine for the global economy - if they could avoid friction.